 This is a simple fly that has proven its' worth on the river.
 It started out as a KILOWATT, but I toned it down some and added a stinger hook.

 Denver's on the vise tying a muddler style steelhead pattern this week.
 Denver Uses this versatile little swing pattern for summer/winter steelhead in the

 This intruder can be tied in various sizes and colors.
-It is very easy and quick to tie and still maintains a great profile with lots of movement in the wa
+Intruder patterns can be tied in various sizes and colors.
+It is easy/quick to tie and still maintai

 A confidence fly for fishing rainbows.
 It is extremely versatile and can be fished in a variety of ways.
 Use this fly at ice off fishing still waters under